reHackable/awesome-reMarkable/README.md

 - (Unmaintained) [Calibre-Remarkable-Device-Driver-Plugin](https://github.com/naclander/Calibre-Remarkable-Device-Driver-Plugin) - A Calibre Plugin to Manage your Remarkable Books.
 - (Unmaintained) [reHackable/scripts](https://github.com/reHackable/scripts) - A set of bash scripts that may enhance your reMarkable experience.
 - (Unmaintained) [reMarkable-tweak](https://github.com/morngrar/remarkable-tweak) - Tweak tool for the reMarkable paper tablet.
 Lets you organize your templates with no fuss.
+- [chiappa](https://github.com/gitman-101111/chiappa) - e-Ink bridge/miscellaneous scripts and tools to port other OS's to a reMarkable Pro Paper Move.
 - [Drawj2d](https://drawj2d.sourceforge.io/) - Create technical line drawings on an editable reMarkable notebook page. ([Guidance how to upload](https://sourceforge.net/p/drawj2d/wiki/reMarkable/) the page to the device using rMAPI.)
 - [Ephemeris](https://github.com/rmitchellscott/ephemeris) - A Python-based tool that generates clean, daily schedules using ICS calendar data.
 Designed with e-ink tablets like reMarkable in mind.
 - [Epistolary](https://github.com/j6k4m8/epistolary) - Emails on the reMarkable.
 Read and respond to your email inbox in handwriting (auto-converts to text before sending).